London & NY Research

 Euro wrap-up

-• Gilts followed the global trend lower on a quiet day for UK economic news.
+• Having underperformed earlier in the week, Gilts outperformed on a quiet day for UK economic news.

 • US Economic Comment